Thayer Home

 Ringwood Manor, NJ (Spirits of restless servants still stick around to serve their difficult spectral mistress).

-Five Houses at Leavenworth, KS (A spectral housekeeper and nanny liked to help living owners though her possessiveness and jealousy of other caretakers scared people so she left and went next door).
+Five Houses at Leavenworth, KS (A spectral housekeeper and nanny liked to help living owners, though her possessiveness and jealousy of other caretakers scared people so she left and went next door).

 MANIFESTATIONS

 Many strange happenings have occurred over the past years.
-In 1972, at the time of this psychic investigation, it was the home of Superintendent Nolton, and was infested with restless and unhappy spirits, disturbing the peace of the Nolton family and their guests.
+In 1972, at the time of this psychic investigation, it was the home of Superintendent Nolton, and was infected with restless and unhappy spirits, disturbing the peace of the Nolton family and their guests.

-Not wanting their superintendent disturbed while living in building 100, West Point Authorities asked the gifted psychic demonologists, Ed and Lorraine Warren, to investigate the Superintendent’s home, officially known as West Point Academy Building 100.
+Not wanting their superintendent disturbed while living in building 100, West Point, authorities asked the gifted psychic demonologists, Ed and Lorraine Warren, to investigate the Superintendent’s home, officially known as West Point Academy Building 100.

 After the bed was remade, an unseen spirit again took everything off the bed.